aws-quickstart/quickstart-snyk-security/README.md

 # Snyk: Developer-First Security on the AWS Cloud

-**NOTE** - This Quick Start is intended to be used as a submodule for Snyk integration in other Quick Start deployments.
+**NOTE** - This Quick Start is intended to be used as a submodule for Snyk integration in other Quick Start deployments, however it can be used as a standalone deployment within your AWS account.

 ## Overview